-- Actual due dates (not 2 weeks from the last Friday in the month!)
+- Actual due dates.
+For example, May 12, 2027.
+Not “2 weeks from the last Friday in the relevant months!”

 2. What constitutes late payment (and how it will be addressed)

-3. Cancellation policy (when and how you will cancel and allow the client to cancel)
+3. Cancellation policy (when and how you will cancel a contract and allow the client to cancel)

 4. Refund policy (keep this tight)

-5. Non-payment policy (Not the same as late payment.
-Intended to stop client from using your intellectual property (IP) when they don’t pay)
+5. Non-payment clause.
+Not the same as late payment.
+This is intended to stop clients from using your intellectual property (IP) when they don’t pay

-6. How you will communicate (Intended to prevent client from claiming, for example, that an email is not valid notice of outstanding amount)
+6. How you will communicate re outstanding amounts.
+This helps to prevent clients from claiming that an email is not valid notice of outstanding amount, for example

 8. Any other policies specific to your business